 Sisy feels so fortunate to return as an assistant director to a school which inspired her greatly, working alongside Nancy, the dedicated teachers, supportive parent community, and the remarkable children who make it all possible.

 Mark has been in the field of early childhood education since 2002.
 Volunteering to run a music program at his daughter’s nursery school inspired him to teach music and movement at preschools in the area.
 One thing led to another, and soon he became a teacher at LNS.
 Mark joyfully embraces the myriad ways that children express themselves – each day brings an explosion of ideas!
 When explored and shared, these ideas enrich the whole community.

-Diane Greeley, Co-Lead Teacher
+Kjerstin Salveson, Co-Lead Teacher

 Wendy Klix, Co-Lead Teacher

 Wendy has been in the field of early childhood education for nearly twenty years.
 She was introduced to the schools of Reggio Emilia early on in her teaching and studies.
 While starting her own family, Wendy took the time away to start a family daycare.
 She yearned to be back in the classroom, working alongside colleagues who shared her passion for teaching.
 So after five years at home with her children, she returned to a school setting.
 Working in a cooperative preschool, she is inspired by the daily connections she makes with families while in the midst of a close-knit, supportive community.
 Wendy brings her love for the outdoors and all its inhabitants to the classroom.
 With the natural surroundings of the school, she is attentive to providing children experiences of all kinds with natural objects, turning their attention to the various calls of birds, and introducing them to the kindness of bugs.
 She carries with her a large treasury of wonderful memories, knowing that even the most challenging experiences make long lasting, positive, impressions on the lives of young children.